 That said, if you need to know more about this before getting quotes, check out our blog on how much solar systems cost, which goes over all these variables.
 If you need a quick answer, here’s a rough estimate that will give you a ballpark figure:

 |Solar System Size||Total Installed Cost||Federal Tax Credit||Depreciation||Net Cost||30 Year Savings|

 If you’re ready for a more exact price, request a free quote from our team.

-The chart above shows the pricing based on incentives available for most businesses – the 30 percent Federal Solar Incentive Tax Credit (ITC) and 100 percent bonus depreciation.
-For-profit businesses can take advantage of the ITC, which, for 2019, returns 30 percent of installation costs to your business through a tax credit.
+The chart above shows the pricing based on incentives available for most businesses - the 26% Federal Solar Incentive Tax Credit (ITC) and 100 percent bonus depreciation.
+For-profit businesses can take advantage of the ITC, which, for 2020, returns 26% of installation costs to your business through a tax credit.
 We’ll talk more about this later on.

 Accelerated depreciation was instituted with the Tax Cut and Jobs Act, and allows 100 percent bonus depreciation.
 This means that the entire cost of a solar array can be depreciated in the year the system is placed into service.